Mattress Support Layers Explained: A DIY Guide

 • What a support layer is (and what it isn’t)

-• The types of support components available
+• The types of mattress support layer components available

 • How to choose the best one for your body, sleep style, and goals